epfl-ada/ada-2023-project-onsecalme123/README.md

 - ```reviews.csv```: This dataset contains written user reviews of about 500k movies from the IMDb website.
 It is a cleaned version of a reviews' dataset from [IMDb](https://www.kaggle.com/datasets/ebiswas/imdb-review-dataset) and can be found on [Kaggle](https://www.kaggle.com/datasets/raynardj/imdb-vision-and-nlp?select=reviews.csv).
 We will use this to perform sentiment analysis on reviews and determine the emotional impact that movies about a specific historical event had on society.

 - ```imdb_movies.csv```: This dataset includes metadata for 45 000 movies from the *Full Movie Lens Dataset* obtained from  [Kaggle](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset), which contains additinal interesting indicators such as vote-counts, popularity and additional movies revenues.
 We merged it with our current dataset by querying [Wikidata](https://query.wikidata.org) for Freebase_id translations.

+- ```inflation_index.csv```: This dataset stems from the World Bank website and contains the annual inflation indices in percentages for consumer prices between 1980 and 2022.
+This is needed to adjust the movie box office revenues for inflation.

+- ```iso_alpha_cont.csv```: This dataset was generated with the help of ChatGPT and allowed to plot countries on a choropleth map.

 ### Methods 📚